fanguangpingathuobi/My-API-project/常见问题 - FAQ.md

 - You can also refer to the signature guide: https://huobiapi.github.io/docs/spot/v1/cn/#c64cd15fdc

 ### Q6：Why the API return 'gateway-internal-error'?
-A：Please check below situations:
+A：Please check below possible reasons:
-- Check the `account-id`, it should be returned from `GET /v1/account/accounts`.
+- Check the `account-id`, it could be returned from `GET /v1/account/accounts`.
 - It may be due to network issue, please try again later.
 - The data format should be correct (standard JSON).
 - The `Content-Type` in POST header should be `application/json` .

 ### Q7：Why the API return 'login-required'?
-A：Please check below situations:
+A：Please check below possible reasons:
 - The parameter should include `AccessKeyId`.
-- The `account-id` should be returned from `GET /v1/account/accounts`.
+- Check the `account-id` it could be returned from `GET /v1/account/accounts`.
-- The request body in POST should NOT included in signature text.
+- The request body in POST request should NOT be included in signature text.
-- The request parameter in GET should be ordered by ASCII.
+- The request parameter in GET request should be ordered by ASCII.

 ## Market Data

-### Q1：What is the update frequency?
+### Q1：What is the update frequency of market depth?
-A：The data is updated **once per second**, for both Rest API and WebSocket.
+A：The data is updated **once per second**.
+But, the BBO (Best Bid/Offer) feed upon Websocket subscription to `market.$symbol.bbo` is updating in tick by tick mode.

-### Q2：Could the trade volume within 24 hours (/market/detail) decrease?
+### Q2：Could the total volume of Last 24h Market Summary (GET /v1/market/detail) decrease?
-A：The trade volume from `/market/detail`  is for last 24 hours, it is possible that the volume decrease as time goes on.
+A：Yes, it is possible that the accumulated volume and the accumulated value counted for current 24h window is smaller than previous.

-### Q3：How to retrieve the last trade price?
+### Q3：How to retrieve the last trade price in market?
-A：It is suggest to use Rest API `/market/trade` to retrieve last trade, or use WebSocket to subscribe `market.$symbol.trade.detail` topic, the price will be included in the respond.
+A：It is suggested to request to `GET /v1/market/trade` to get last market price, or to subscribe WebSocket topic `market.$symbol.trade.detail` for getting the same.

-### Q4：What is the star time for candlestick chart?
+### Q4：Which timezone the start time of candlesticks falls into?
-A： The start time for candlesticks chart is based on Singapore time, for example, the duration for daily candlestick chart is from 00:00:00 to 23:59:59 Singapore time.
+A： The start time for candlesticks is based on Singapore time (GMT+8), for example, the duration for daily candlesticks is from 00:00:00 to 23:59:59 Singapore time.

 ## Order and Trade

 ### Q1：What is account-id?
 A： The `account-id` defines the Identity for different business type, it can be retrieved from API `/v1/account/accounts` , where the `account-type` is the business types.
 The types include: